-SpiceFX Compatibility with Windows 7 and Windows 8
+SpiceFX Compatibility with Windows 7, Windows 8, & Windows 10

-In Windows 7 and Windows 8, SpiceFX 6 requires Movie Maker 2.6 or Movie Maker 6.0.
+In Windows 7 - 10, SpiceFX 6 requires Movie Maker 2.6 or Movie Maker 6.0.
 Is that a problem?
 No, it's actually an easy opportunity for you to have a more powerful version of Movie Maker.
 Thousands of Movie Maker users worldwide have done this.
 Please read below for the details...

 Microsoft Windows Live Movie Maker was a complete re-write of its popular Movie Maker video editing software when Windows 7 was introduced in 2009.
-The Windows 8 version is similar with a few added audio features.
-For many video editing users, however, "classic" earlier versions of Movie Maker (version 2.6 and 6.0) remain more powerful and useful than Windows Live Movie Maker.
+The Windows 8 version (Movie Maker 2012) is similar with a few added audio features.
+For many video editing users, however, "classic" earlier versions of Movie Maker (version 2.6 and 6.0) remain more powerful and useful than Windows Live/2012 Movie Maker.
 Why?

 a) You get a real video editing timeline.
 Movie Maker 2.6 and 6.0 feature a real video editing timeline instead of the hybrid storyboard in Windows Live Movie Maker.
 Thus you can visually align/drag clips, adjust duration intuitively, and get a good time-based sense of your entire production.
 None of these important video editing basics are possible in Windows Live Movie Maker.